Your free business.com+ membership unlocks exclusive tech deals and advisor support

 7. Plooto

-Plooto isn’t a full accounting platform, but it’s an excellent option for businesses that need a way to accept and oversee customer payments.
-It’s an all-in-one platform that manages every aspect of your business’s accounts receivable and accounts payable processes.
+Plooto isn’t a full accounting platform, but it’s an excellent option for businesses that need a better way to accept, send and manage payments.
+It’s a payment automation platform designed to streamline your business’s accounts receivable and accounts payable workflows.

 Our detailed Plooto review explains that you can set up automated workflows that meet your business’s needs and help you get paid faster, as well as make vendor payments via online checks or pre-authorized debits.
 Plooto syncs with popular accounting software, including QuickBooks, making it a valuable tool in your financial management system.